Jonathan Light

 Dear People,

 I’m just a little older than you, though not much.
 I’ll be turning 153 years old next week – and that century-plus can be very important.
-Just like you, I moved to New York in my 20’s, looking to study typography, which I believe we’re calling graphic design these days, but I was also set on pursuing my dream of avoiding the roving bands of murderers who wandered my Eastern European country looking for people to kill.
+Just like you, I moved to New York in my 20’s, looking to make my mark, but I was also set on pursuing my dreams of avoiding the roving bands of murderers who wandered my Eastern European country looking for people to kill.

 I was lucky enough to have a distant cousin living here – I wrote to him asking for help, and three months later he replied, offering me 20 hours a week as a pickle-delivery-man AND a mattress in the corner of the home/office he shared with forty-seven other people in a 5-floor-walkup in the Tenth Ward.
 My parents were long dead – one from cholera, the other from the pogrom the week before – but I understood my white privilege was the only thing allowing me to leave.
 Others in my village weren’t so lucky.